The computational complexity of knot genus in a fixed 3-manifold: A basis for the homology of a knot complement with small Thurston complexity

 The evaluation of $c_\theta$ on each surgery curve is zero, and the evaluation on the meridian of $K$ is equal to 1.
 It therefore is sent to the generator of $H^2(M, M - N^\circ(K))$, under the map $H^1(M - N^\circ(K)) \rightarrow H^2(M, M - N^\circ(K))$.\\

 \textbf{Step 6:} Analysing the computational cost of the algorithm. \\

 The number of edges of the triangulation of $S^3 - N^\circ(K \cup \Gamma \cup L)$ is $O(c)$.
 A spanning tree $T$ and the loops $\ell_e$ for $e \notin T$ can be found in polynomial time in the number of edges.
 The numbers $\ell k (\ell_e , L_i)$ can be computed as follows.
 We can construct the diagram $L \cup \Gamma \cup \ell_e$, since $\ell_e$ is a union of edges of the triangulation.
 Each edge of the triangulation is straight, and so when it is projected to the plane of the diagram, the image of $\ell_e$ is a union of straight arcs.
 We compute the linking number $\ell k (\ell_e , L_i)$ using the usual signed count over the crossings of $\ell_e$ with $L_i$.
 Each of the linking numbers is at most linear in the number of crossings $c$.
-This is because the triangulation of $S^3 - N^\circ(K \cup \Gamma \cup L)$ has $O(c)$ edges and each edge can contribute at most a consant number of crossings.
+This is because the triangulation of $S^3 - N^\circ(K \cup \Gamma \cup L)$ has $O(c)$ edges and each edge can contribute at most a constant number of crossings.
 Moreover the coordinates $\theta_i$ are at most linear in $c$ and can be computed in polynomial time, as $A$ is a fixed matrix.
-Therefore the constructed $1$-cocycles on $S^3 - N^\circ(K \cup \Gamma \cup L)$ have $C_{\mathrm{nat}}$ at most $O(c^2)$ and can be computed in polynomial time.
+Therefore the evaluation of each constructed $1$-cocycle of $S^3 - N^\circ(K \cup \Gamma \cup L)$ on each edge has absolute value $O(c^2)$ and can be computed in polynomial time.
+Recall that the triangulation of $S^3 - N^\circ(K \cup \Gamma \cup L)$ is extended to the attached solid tori by first attaching discs whose boundaries are the simplicial surgery slopes, and then attaching solid balls.
+The attached discs and solid balls are themselves triangulated as the cone over one of their vertices.
+We can extend each $1$-cocycle over the attached discs by keeping its evaluation on each edge $O(c^3)$ in absolute value, since each edge of the relevant triangulated disc is homologous to a sum of $O(c)$ edges on its boundary.
+More generally, each $1$-cocycle on $S^3 - N^\circ(K \cup \Gamma \cup L)$ can be extended to the attached solid tori while keeping its evaluation on each edge $O(c^3)$ in absolute value.
+This is because each edge of an attached solid torus is homologous to a sum of $O(c)$ edges on its boundary torus.
 Extending these $1$-cocycles over the attached triangulated solid tori can be done in polynomial time.
-Moreover, the extension keeps the total number of tetrahedra linear in $c$, and the total $C_{\mathrm{nat}}$ at most quadratic in $c$. \end{proof}
+Moreover, the extension keeps the total number of tetrahedra linear in $c$.
+Since the evaluation of each $1$-cocycle on each edge has absolute value $O(c^3)$ and there are $O(c)$ edges, so $C_{\mathrm{una}}$ of each $1$-cocycle is $O(c^4)$.
+As $b_1(X) = b_1(M)+1$ is a fixed constant, the total $C_{\mathrm{una}}$ over all $1$-cocycles is also $O(c^4)$. \end{proof}